geopm/geopm/service/README.md

 interface of GEOPM is extended with IOGroups.
 The geopm service enables the ServiceIOGroup which provides the IOGroup features through interfacing with geopmd over the D-Bus interface.
-The ServiceIOGroup is loaded first by PlatformIO for any non-root process, and is not loaded for any process owned by root.
-Any signals or controls that can be provided by native IOGroups will be used because they are loaded after the ServiceIOGroup.
+The ServiceIOGroup is loaded first by PlatformIO in libgeopm and libgeopmpolicy, and is not loaded by libgeopmd.
+For a libgeopm or libgeopmpolicy user, any signals or controls that can be provided by native IOGroups will be used because they are loaded after the ServiceIOGroup.
 The ServiceIOGroup will only be used when a user requests signals or controls that cannot be provided by any of the IOGroups loaded by the unprivileged user process.

 The geopm service also provides a fail-safe save/restore mechanism for any platform controls that are exposed by PlatformIO.
-This is done by initiating a session with the service when PlatformIO is first created by an unprivileged process.
+This is done by initiating a session with the service when the ServiceIOGroup is first created by a libgeopm or libgeopmpolicy user.
 All controls are saved by the GEOPM service prior to opening the session with the end-user.
 When the session is closed, either by an explicit D-Bus call by the client, or when the process that initiated the client session ends, all control knobs are reset to the values that they had prior to opening the session.
 Some filtering may be applied to the raw signals provided by the hardware interface before being exposed to the client session.
 In particular, all monotonic signals (e.g. hardware counters) are reported with respect to the value they had when the session began, which is reported as zero.

+When a client calls read_signal() or write_control() on their PlatformIO object and the only IOGroup that provides the signal or control is the ServiceIOGroup, then each request goes through the slow D-Bus interface.
 A fast batch mechanism is available to support the ServiceIOGroup::read_batch() and ServiceIOGroup::write_batch() interfaces.
-A client process using the ServiceIOGroup for batch operations opens a batch session through the D-Bus interface and requests access to a desired set of signals and/or controls.
-Once this session is established after validating all requested signals and controls a protocol between the server and client is enabled that uses inter-process shared memory and Unix signals for fast access rather than the slow D-Bus interface.
+When a client process uses the ServiceIOGroup for batch operations a batch session through the D-Bus interface in opened with a request for access to a set of signals and/or controls.
+Once this session is established, after validating all requested signals and controls, a protocol between the server and client is enabled that uses inter-process shared memory and Unix signals for fast access.

 Signals and Controls
 --------------------